Who We Are

 Center Unified School District | Eugene Graham

-Eugene Graham represents the Center Joint Unified School District on the SECC Board where he currently serves as Treasurer.
+Eugene Graham represents the Center Joint Unified School District on the SECC Board where he currently serves as Tech Coordinator.
 He has worked in the technology field for Center since 1997, starting as a Computer Tech, then as a Network Specialist, and now as the Technology Coordinator.
 Graham has a long history with video production beginning in 4th grade at Del Paso Manor Elementary School where he started creating videos.
 He is still deeply passionate about making videos, and he continues to create videos about his outdoor adventures.
 His passion for technology came after he graduated Mira Loma High School in 1993 and received his first computer.
 He continued on to American River College where he deepened his knowledge of networking and computer graphics.
 Graham put this knowledge to work when he began doing volunteer work at a private school as a computer tech and running their network infrastructure.
 His passions for video-making and technological infrastructure make him an excellent addition to the SECC board.
 He has been a vital champion of the SEVA Program for the Center Joint Unified School District and we look forward to him bringing his passion and energy to the SECC board and all of its future projects.

-Elk Grove Unified School District | Steve Mate
+Elk Grove Unified School District I Todd Barber

 Elverta Joint Elementary School District | Mike Wells